samouri/samouri.github.io/interview-prep/notes.md

 **Why did I leave Amazon?**

 Amazon was a whirlwind to work for.
-I actually really enjoyed the work there.
+I actually really enjoyed it there.
 I felt like we were truly on the cutting edge and that the company (as well as my team) was innovating in many respects.
-I was witness to some major successes and also some specatacular failures.
+I was witness to some major successes and also some spectacular failures.

 There were a couple reasons I left: